sonyal/FitnessTracker/README.md

 - It also has a search bar.
 The search bar currently only searches Flexibility, Cardiovascular, and Strength.
 When a user searches for these words it goes to the following page with the tutorial.
 - signup button leads to a signup page
--If a user fails to do a proper search, A notifcations appears at the top that it is an invalid search.
+-If a user fails to do a proper search, A notifications appears at the top that it is an invalid search.
 - In the next Sprint:
      - Add many more possible searches
      - Make Page look more presentable to the user
-     - Link to Spesific workouts if Searched
+     - Link to specific workouts if Searched

 ### Login Page
 - allows users to sign in by comparing input information to the database